ResearchComputing/Documentation/docs/programming/PerformanceCounters.md

 ## Nsight Compute (ncu)

-NVIDIA Nsight Compute (ncu) is a command-line CUDA kernel profiler that provides detailed performance metrics for GPU kernels, helping users identify and resolve bottlenecks in CUDA applications.
+NVIDIA Nsight Compute is a command-line CUDA kernel profiler that provides detailed performance metrics for GPU kernels, helping users identify and resolve bottlenecks in CUDA applications.
 It is particularly well-suited for low-level kernel analysis and optimization.

 Key Features:
 - Collects performance data on SM utilization, memory throughput, warp execution efficiency, and more.